FAQ

 How long does it take to refinance a mortgage?

+The timeline for refinancing your home loan can vary depending on factors such as the lender, specific loan terms, and your circumstances.
+For example, refinancing can sometimes be completed within a few days, while it may extend beyond a month in other situations.
 It’s crucial to consider that the refinancing process entails multiple steps.
 To help expedite the refinancing process, gather and organise all necessary paperwork in advance.
 You should include proof of income, current home loan statements, and details of additional debts like personal loans or credit cards.